-National Geographic is an example of the Sage archetype
+National Geographic is a typical example of the Sage archetype.

 Sage brands are committed to seeking out the truth.
 They will use the knowledge and wisdom they have gained to understand the world.
 The Sage is well-respected, capable of analyzing information objectively and willing to share the answer with others.
 Intelligent and insightful, Sage brands are great mentors as they see the value in thinking things through and they also inspire others to delve deeper rather than taking something at face value.

 These brands are driven to find answers to the most challenging questions.
 This desire to discover the truth eventually leads to mastery in their field.
 In addition to demonstrating enhanced problem solving skills, the Sage is a perfectionist who values freedom of thought, critical thinking and individualism.